Duggar (region): Languages

+Religion

-Hinduism will be the most followed religion in the state followed by Islam and Sikhism.
-The largest ethnic group will be of Dogra people.
+Hinduism is the most followed religion in the region followed by Islam and Sikhism.
+The largest ethnic group are the Dogras.

-Jammu city will be largest city of the proposed state followed by Udhampur and Kathua.
+Jammu city is the largest city of the region followed by Udhampur and Kathua.

 Political support

-Many Duggar based politicians, activists and organizations have supported the creation of Duggar state.
+Many Duggar based politicians, activists and organisations have supported the creation of Duggar state.
 Choudhary Lal Singh. a prominent leader from Duggar has started demanding statehood for Duggar after abrogation of Article 370 and bifurcation of Jammu & Kashmir.

 "Kashmir-based rulers have not only diminished Dogra culture but also taken away job opportunities.
 They have exploited the Dogra community for the past 60 years, holding resentment against us.
 They ignored Jammu’s tourism potential and deprived its people of their rightful entitlements," he said.

 Supporters of IJP along with Ankur Sharma protesting for separate statehood.

-Ikkjutt Jammu, an organization based in Jammu launched their campaign for the creation of a separate state of Duggar or Jammu (political groups and individuals use both 'Duggar' and 'Jammu' when referring to the Dogri-speaking region).
+Ikkjutt Jammu, an organisation based in Jammu launched their campaign for the creation of a separate state of Duggar or Jammu (political groups and individuals use both 'Duggar' and 'Jammu' when referring to the Dogri-speaking region).
 Ikkjut Jammu chairman, Advocate Ankur Sharma, informed The New Indian Express that the party has initiated a signature campaign advocating for separate statehood for the Jammu or Duggar.

 According to Ikkjut General Secretary Vijay Shastri, over 1.50 lakh people have signed for separate statehood to Jammu during the ongoing signature campaign.

 Many prominent leaders like Balwant Singh Mankotia, Harsh Dev Singh, Pawan Gupta have also supported the idea of having separate state for dogras.

 Shiv Sena have also supported the creation of separate Duggar or Jammu state.